alyssa-tsh/DE_GT_THA_CareerCoach4.0/README.md

 ## Set Up and Running the Program
 Clone the repository into your local machine and just run the main.py file for each case scenario (in case_scenario1 and case_scenario_2) folders.
-Ensure that the datasets folder existss as a sub-folder in the
+Ensure that the datasets folder exists as a sub-folder in the main folder

 ## Case Scenario 1
 1. & 2.
 Key design: